wubuku/aptos-constantinople/README.md

 ---

-In the directory `aptos-contracts`, execute the compilation, which should now succeed:
+In the directory `aptos-contracts/constantinople`, execute the compilation, which should now succeed:

 ```shell
 aptos move compile --named-addresses aptos_constantinople_demo=default